Baby hatch: Italy

-About 8 hatches, set up by the "Movement for Life".
-In December 2006 a modern hatch was installed at the Policlinico Casilino in Rome and in February 2007 it received its first abandoned child.
+There are about 50 hatches in Italy, set up by "La culla per la Vita" (The cradle for Life).
+In December 2006 a modern hatch was installed at the Policlinico Casilino in Rome, and in February 2007 it received its first abandoned child.
 There are also plans to install one at the Santo Spirito hospital at the Vatican City, the home of one of the original foundling wheels.

 Japan

 In Japan, abandoning a baby is normally punished with up to five years in prison.
 In 2006 Hasuda Taiji and other officials of Jikei Hospital applied to Kumamoto Prefecture government, Kumamoto city and other offices before opening a baby hatch.
 They were told that it would not count as abandonment, as the baby is under the hospital's protection.
-However, the Japanese ministry of health, labour and welfare would not comment on the issue, apart from saying that there was no precedent.
+However, the Japanese Ministry of Health, Labour and Welfare would not comment on the issue, apart from saying that there was no precedent.
 In Japan, February 2007, the state indicated its position is that baby hatches "are not outright illegal."
 On the same year of April 5, Kumamoto City determined that "there are no reasonable grounds for not allowing modifications in the medical law," and approved changes that allowed establishment of the "Storks' Cradle".